EcsRx/ecsrx/README.md

 ## Architecture / Infrastructure

-### MicroRx

-This is a bare bones rx implementation, it literally just contains some basic `Subject` and other related rx classes, this is so that we do not have a dependencies on rx.net or unirx in the core.

-### SystemsRx

-SystemsRx is a really just the Systems aspect of the ECS paradigm without any dependencies on Entites or Components.
-It allows you create your own conventions for systems as well as make use of the infrastructure layer which provides a DI abstraction layer, Plugin support and some best practice classes.

-The 2 main libraries here are **SystemsRx** and **SystemsRx.Infrastructure**, these only have a dependency on **MicroRx**

 ### EcsRx

 This is layered on top of **SystemsRx** and adds the ECS paradigm to the framework as well as adding a couple of systems specifically for entity handling.
 This also contains an **EcsRx.Infrastructure** layer which builds off the **SystemsRx.Infrastructure** layer to provide additional ECS related infrastructure.

+### EcsRx.Infrastructure

+This builds on top of the **SystemsRx.Infrastructure** library to provide all the cool DI abstraction and plugin stuffs.

 ### EcsRx.Plugins.*

 These are plugins that can be used with **EcsRx** to add new functionality to the library, from entity persistance/rehydration to schedulable systems, these can optionally be added to your projects.

 ### History
-The library was originally deveoped for unity (way before they had their own ECS framework) and since then has moved to be a regular .net library that can run anywhere (Even in Blazor WASM).
+The library was originally developed for unity (way before they had their own ECS framework) and since then has moved to be a regular .net library that can run anywhere (Even in Blazor WASM).

+Off the back of this there have been a few other libraries that were created for EcsRx but now live as their own standalone libraries:

+- [LazyData](https://github.com/grofit/LazyData) - Was created as a serialization layer for EcsRx
+- [Persisty](https://github.com/grofit/Persistity) - Was created as an ETL style pipeline for EcsRx
+- [SystemsRx](https://github.com/ecsrx/systemsrx) - Was the supporting system/data layer for EcsRx

 ## Docs